Pearl River

-As well as referring to the system as a whole, the Pearl River name is applied to a specific branch within it.
-This Pearl River is the widest distributary within the delta, although notably short; the waters that converge east of the Bei are first referred to as the Pearl River just north of Guangzhou.
+In addition to referring to the system as a whole, the Pearl River name is applied to a specific branch within it.
+This Pearl River is the widest distributary within the delta, although notably short.
+The waters that converge east of the Bei are first referred to as the Pearl River just north of Guangzhou.
 The Pearl River's estuary, Bocca Tigris, is regularly dredged so as to keep it open for ocean vessels.
 The mouth of the Pearl River forms a large bay in the southeast of the delta, the Pearl River Estuary, the Bocca Tigris separates Shiziyang in the north, Lingdingyang in the south, and Jiuzhouyang at the southern tip of the estuary surrounded by the Wanshan Archipelago.
 This bay separates Macau and Zhuhai from Hong Kong and Shenzhen.

 The name "Pearl River" comes from the pearl-colored shells that lie within the Pearl's riverbed as it flows through the city of Guangzhou.
 A 500 kV power line, suspended from three of the tallest pylons in the world, crosses the river near the Nansha Bridge.